 I coated all sides of each piece with wood preservative to help prevent mould, mildew and rot.

 New seat base temporarily installed as it will be removed later when I begin drive chain replacement.

-New air cleaner element and foam pre-filter arrived and installed.
+New air cleaner element and foam pre-filter arrived from Argo Adventure and installed.

 Next came one of the most important parts of the build, replacing all 8 drive chains as the old ones were original, severely stretched and were seized when I got the machine from being underwater for a period of time.
 For lots of pics and the full story please check out the Drive Chain Replacement page for more information.

 While working on the drive chains I replaced the broken bilge pump with one Dad sent in from his old boat.
 The new unit works great!

 With drive chains complete I decided to recover the front bench seat myself.
 I added another 1" of high density seat foam to the old 2" foam with contacted cement and laid this inside the old seat cover which was still in decent shape.